 You can connect to Shopmonkey using a Public and Private API Key.
-Contact our support team to have the API Keys turned on.
-After they are on, you can find your API Keys by clicking on your name in the top right corner and then Update Personal Info.
+To enable it, go to Settings > API & Webhooks > Enable API and toggle on the setting.
+After it’s turned on, you can find your API Keys by clicking on your name in the top right corner and then Update Personal Info.
 From there, you’ll see the Public and Private Key under your contact information.

 For those experienced with APIs, Shopmonkey has documentation detailing important information necessary in using the API.
 For more information on accessible data from Shopmonkey consult the resource below.

 Still have questions?
 Feel free to reach out to us through the Chat Icon in the bottom right corner of your screen.
 Thanks for reading!